List of Hotel Transylvania characters: Introduced in Hotel Transylvania 2

+Dennis

-Dennisovitch (or Dennis) (voiced by Sunny Sandler as a baby, Asher Blinkoff as a child) is introduced in Hotel Transylvania 2.
-He is Johnny and Mavis' human/vampire hybrid son, born on Friday the 13th.
+Dennis (voiced by Sunny Sandler as a baby, Asher Blinkoff as a child) is Johnny and Mavis' human/vampire hybrid son, born on Friday the 13th.
+His grandfather insists on calling him "Dennisovich".
 He physically resembles Johnny, but has Mavis' blue eyes and vampire abilities which he is still developing.
-Dennisovitch shows no vampire traits, causing Drac considerable worry, and he attempts several times to force Dennis' vampire abilities to manifest.
-At Dennisovitch's fifth birthday party his maternal great-grandfather Vlad dismisses Drac's concerns as Dennisovitch being a "late fanger" – just like Drac was.
+Dennis shows no vampire traits, causing Drac considerable worry, and he attempts several times to force Dennis' vampire abilities to manifest.
+At Dennis’ fifth birthday party his maternal great-grandfather Vlad dismisses Drac's concerns as Dennis being a "late fanger" – just like Drac was.
 At the party, Vlad's servant Bela realizes there are humans present and summons his pack to attack them.
 The hotel guests and humans all band together to defend themselves from the vampire pack.
-The threat to his family and friends is the necessary catalyst for Dennisovitch and he transforms into a vampire joining the fight, defeating Bela and the pack.
-During the animated short Puppy!, Drac gets Dennisovitch a giant puppy named "Tinkles" as a present.
-In the third film, Dennisovitch and his best friend Winnie smuggle Tinkles aboard The Legacy when the hotel inhabitants all go on vacation.
+The threat to his family and friends is the necessary catalyst for Dennis and he transforms into a vampire joining the fight, defeating Bela and the pack.

+During the animated short Puppy!, Drac gets Dennis a giant puppy named "Tinkles" as a present.
+In the third film, Dennis and his best friend Winnie smuggle Tinkles aboard The Legacy when the hotel inhabitants all go on vacation.
 Dennis has only a supporting role, but Tinkles forms part of the assault on the Kraken and Van Helsing's musical DJ booth.
-Afterwards, Dennisovitch resists looking at Winnie as he is too young to Zing.
-In the fourth film, Dennisovitch appears as a minor character.
+Afterwards, Dennis resists looking at Winnie as he is too young to Zing.
+In the fourth film, Dennis appears as a minor character.

+Vlad Dracula

 Vladimir "Vlad" Dracula (voiced by Mel Brooks) is Drac and Lydia's father.
 He appears in the second film when Mavis invites him to Dennis' 5th birthday party.
 Drac is worried that Vlad is a "traditional" vampire and will not accept Johnny or his involvement with Mavis and their son.
 Ironically, Vlad defends Dennis to Drac, supporting the theory that he is a "late fanger" and will show his vampire traits when put under stress.
-This makes Drac realize he has gone to far forcing Dennis' vampire heritage, and when Vlad discovers Dennis' humanity Drac faces off to his father making Vlad accept Dennis and Johnny as part of the family.
+This makes Drac realize he has gone too far forcing Dennis' vampire heritage, and when Vlad discovers Dennis' humanity Drac faces off to his father making Vlad accept Dennis and Johnny as part of the family.
 Vlad then joins in the fight against Bela and his pack when they attack the party guests at the end of the film.

 Vlad appears in the third film in a supporting role, enjoying the holiday on The Legacy, flirting with a group of witches while on the deck.
 It is implied that he now lives at the hotel with the other guests.